redhat-cop/group-sync-operator/README.md

 ###### First create a GitHub app

 In GitHub, go to developer-settings -> github apps.
-Create a new app, it does not need webhook callbacks.
+* Create a new app, it does not need webhook callbacks.
-Generate a private-key and download it, under "permissions and events" the app will need read-only access to the "Members" permission in the "Organization" section.
+* Generate a private-key and download it
+* Under "permissions and events" the app will need read-only access to the "Members" permission in the "Organization" section.
-Take note of the "App ID" as you need it for later.
+* Take note of the "App ID" as you need it for later.
-Install the app to your organization.
+* Install the app to your organization.

 ###### Create the secret